christ66/cobertura/README.markdown

 ### version 2.0.3:
 	* Fixed null version in reports.
 (Github Issue 37)
 	* Added auxClasspath argument to fix ClassNotFoundException with ClassWriter.getCommonSuperClass.
 Thanks Hendrik Brummermann(nhnb)
-	* Fixed parsing of annonymous classes.
+	* Fixed parsing of anonymous classes.
 (Github Issue 53)
 	* Fixed ClassCastException with JumpTouchPointDescriptor, SwitchTouchPointDescriptor and LineTouchPointDescriptor.
 	* Fixed parsing for += in if-statement.